Mike-Mans/C-SQL-CS008-Final-Project/README.md

 ![Parser Image](CS8-127.jpg)

 # Dictionary/B-Plus Tree Implementation
 A B-Plus Tree is a balanced search tree that provides efficient logarithmic search times for desired entries.
 A B-Plus Tree holds all entries in the bottom layer, known as leaves, and every other node serves as a guide to the entries.
 A B-Plus Tree is useful for querying because it's leaf nodes are connected, providing swift traversal for sequential data.
-That is, it provides an fast way to gather all entries that fall in a certain range (within logarithmic search-time).
+That is, it provides a very fast way to gather all entries that fall in a certain range.
 This B-Plus Tree provides the backend for the Dictionary/Multi-Map implementation in this project, which allows for logarithmic search times of key-value pairs.
 This is necessary when the user prompts a query for a range of entries based on a field-name (eg. the set of all entries that satisfy Aa <= FIRST <= Az).
 ![B-Plus Tree Image](B-Plus-Tree-Diagram.png)

 # Binary Files Implementation